-The System recognizes net operating revenue in the period in which it satisfies the performance obligations under contracts by transferring the services to its customers.
+The System recognizes revenue in the period in which it satisfies the performance obligations under contracts by transferring the services to its customers.
 The performance obligations for patient contracts are generally completed when the patients are discharged, which generally occurs within days or weeks of the end of the reporting period.
-As provided for under the guidance, the System does not adjust the promised amount of consideration from patients and third-party payors for the effects of a significant financing component due to the expectation that the period between the time the service is provided to a patient and the time that the patient or a third-party payor pays for that service will be one year or less.
-Net operating revenues are recognized in the amounts to which it expects to be entitled, which are the transaction prices allocated to the distinct services.
+In accordance with ASC Topic 606, Revenue from Contracts with Customers, the System does not adjust the promised amount of consideration from patients and third-party payors for the effects of a significant financing component due to the expectation that the period between the time the service is provided to a patient and the time that the patient or a third-party payor pays for that service will be one year or less.
+Revenues are recognized in the amounts to which it expects to be entitled, which are the transaction prices allocated to the distinct services.